-The recurring financial support for the Office's modernization efforts, initially funded as part of the fiscal 2019 budget, continues for fiscal 2021, and the Office is pleased to provide an update on a number of accomplishments for those initiatives now fully underway.
-In addition to ongoing Office modernization, the Office is fully engaged in addressing new responsibilities assigned to the Office and the Copyright Royalty Board (CRB) by the MMA.
+The recurring financial support for the Office's modernization efforts, initially funded as part of the fiscal 2019 budget, continues for fiscal 2021, and the Office is pleased to provide an update on a number of initiatives that are now fully underway.
+In addition to ongoing modernization, the Office and the Copyright Royalty Judges (CRJ) are fully engaged in addressing new responsibilities under the MMA.
 To meet the new MMA mandates, the Office is requesting \$1.6 million in additional funding for fiscal 2021, primarily for Office and CRJ staffing as described further below.